scalar-labs/scalardb-samples/scalardb-sample/README.md

 The following five transactions are implemented in this sample application:

 1. Getting customer information
-2. Placing an order.
+3. Placing an order.
 An order is paid by a credit card.
-And it first checks if the amount of the money of the order exceeds the credit limit.
-And when the check is passed, it records order histories and updates the `credit_total`
+It first checks if the amount of the money of the order exceeds the credit limit.
+If the check passes, it records order histories and updates the `credit_total`
-3. Getting order information by order ID
+4. Getting order information by order ID
-4. Getting order information by customer ID
+5. Getting order information by customer ID
-5. Repayment.
+6. Repayment.
 It reduces the amount of `credit_total`.

 ## Set up